BaneLoki/coursera-getting-and-cleaning-data-project/README.md

 6. From the data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The end result is shown in the file `tidy.txt`.
+The end result is shown in the file `tidydata.txt`.